Is decaf tea better for you?

 More about the method for decaffeinating tea

-To remove caffeine from tea the leaves are soaked and stripped by a solvent and although rinsed after the process, there will always be some residual solvent and caffeine left behind.
-When buying decaf tea, you may think you are avoiding the 'bad stuff' but can end up drinking more bad stuff in the form of chemicals.
-Even worse - the decaffeinating process can also strip some of the good stuff away from the leaves, like the antioxidants.
+To remove caffeine from tea, the leaves are soaked and stripped by a solvent and although rinsed after the process, there will always be some residual solvent and caffeine left behind.
+When buying decaf tea, you may think you are avoiding the 'bad stuff'- but you could end up drinking more bad stuff in the form of chemicals.
+Even worse, the decaffeinating process can also strip some of the good stuff away from the leaves, such as antioxidants.

 Is caffeine in tea really bad for you?

 Some studies suggest caffeine is bad for you which has lead people to ask 'is decaf tea better for you?’.
 But before we jump the gun, there are also lots of studies to suggest that caffeine in tea is good for you.
 The high content of antioxidants also found in tea actually help increase the positive effects of caffeine on your body; lifting you up for longer and smoothing out any crash and burn later on in the day.